 I looked over what others have done and then compared that to some regular chocolate cake recipes that I have in my collection.
 I took a little from all the recipes and came up with my own.
 I’m sure there is still a little more tweaking that can be done, so I’d love to hear others thoughts.

-This low carb peanut flour chocolate cake was really moist.
 It was eaten by my daughter without any complaints.
-I didn’t tell her about the peanut flour, but she did say that it tasted like a Reese’s peanut butter cup.
+I didn’t tell her about the peanut flour which I bought here, but she did say that it tasted like a Reese’s peanut butter cup.
 I could taste a hint of peanut butter, but it wasn’t very strong.

 I don’t have any non-stick silicone cake pans, so I had to figure out how to keep the cake from sticking to the pans.
 After reading how others make low carb cakes, I decided to cut parchment paper into circles that would line the bottom of my metal 9 inch round cake pans.